 The Ruane Center for the Humanities, opened in Fall 2013, is the College’s signature academic building, symbolizing PC’s commitment to the liberal arts, the humanities, and undergraduate education.
-It also embodies the essence of the core value of PC’s Strategic Plan, which emphasizes the enhancement of academic excellence at the College.
-The 63,000 square foot building is located between the Albertus Magnus-Sowa-Hickey science complex and the Phillips Memorial Library, which connects to the Ruane Center by an enclosed walkway.
+The 63,000 square foot building is located between the Albertus Magnus-Sowa-Hickey Science Complex and the Phillips Memorial Library, which connects to the Ruane Center by an enclosed walkway.

 Key components in the design of the Ruane Center were the need for flexibility in the use of space, particularly instructional space, as well as technology designed to engage students.
 The Ruane Center includes 12 seminar-style classrooms to accommodate up to 18 students and four larger classrooms, primarily to support the Development of Western Civilization Program and its new colloquia, as well as the Liberal Arts Honors Program.

 Other features in the building include the large Fiondella Great Room and adjacent terrace, which is used as an informal student and faculty gathering space and serves as a flexible presentation and event facility.
 The Ruane Center also includes group study spaces, a café, and an outdoor classroom.
 The building is home to the Departments of English and History, the Development of Western Civilization and Liberal Arts Honors Programs, and the School of Arts & Sciences.